But does it really work?

 Well apparently this new ‘cheat day trick’ could really help you lose weight – and it means you don’t have to sacrifice some of your favourite foods of all the time.
 Pass the wine Mariah!

+So, while you can’t tuck into a chocolate pudding in the mornings in the name of ‘dieting’, you could treat yourself every now and again in you wanted too.
+Plus.
 Sydney University have revealed in some research results that actually taking a break from your diet can help long-term weight loss.
 This is because when trying to lose weight – and keep it off – it’s more sustainable to make little sacrifices over a long period of time (instead of going cold turkey and just eating salad for weeks!)

 Research fellow Nick Fuller explained that if you weigh yourself daily, and then adjust your food intake accordingly, you’ll discover what your ‘baseline body weight’ is.
 So if you ever suddenly put on two or three pounds at once, you’ll know which foods caused it and know to cut down or cut them out for a while.